Points of Pride

 J. M. Hanks High School first opened its doors in 1978, serving the east El Paso community.
 Since its opening, the Hanks High School Knights have established a tradition of excellence across the realms of academics, athletics, and community service.
 The Hanks experience is defined by the virtues of Knighthood: courage to be fearless in all endeavors, generosity to foster a greater sense of community, and valor to always strive for excellence.
 Opportunity for growth and success are bountiful here at the kingdom of champions, the only thing we are missing is YOU!

-Hanks High School offers 42 hours of Advanced Placement (AP) courses and 25 hours through Dual Credit courses, giving students the opportunity to earn 67 hours of college credits while in high school.
+Our School serves approximately 1,824 students in 9th through 12 grade.
+We offer Advanced Placement coursework and exams for Students with a participation rate of 48%.
+Students are offered 42 hours of Advanced Placement (AP) courses and 25 hours through Dual Credit courses, giving them the opportunity to earn 67 hours of college credits while in high school.

 * Arts, Audio & Video and Communications (Broadcasting & Fashion Design)

 * Science, Technology, Engineering, and Math (STEM)

 * Information Technology

 Referred to as “The Kingdom of Champions,” Hanks is home to many outstanding programs in academics, fine arts, and athletics alike:

 Has earned many Division 1 ratings in the annual EPISD Marching Contest and Grand Champion recognition in the annual SISD Marchfest.
 Hanks Marching Band has advanced continuously to the State Contest, where they have earned the highest of any El Paso high school